UnosquareCOE/graduate-challenge/java/README.md

 You should see the Java version information, indicating that Java 17 is now the default version.

-3. Install Gradle (this step is optional, if Gradle not installed `./gradlew` must replace `gradle` for running the application )
+3. Install Gradle (this step is optional, if Gradle not installed we can use the gradle wrapper. `./gradlew` must replace `gradle` for running the application in the steps below)

 With SDKMAN, you can easily install Gradle.
 Execute the following command to install Gradle: